jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 ## Global

-Defines configuration keys that should be declared only in the global config ConfigMap resource.
-Configuration keys of the global scope declared as Ingress or Service annotations, and also in the IngressClass ConfigMap are ignored.
-Configuration keys of the global scope never conflict.
+Defines configuration keys that applies for all hostnames and backend services, and should be declared only in the Global config ConfigMap resource.
+Configuration keys of the Global scope declared as Ingress or Service annotations, and also in the IngressClass ConfigMap are ignored.
+Configuration keys of the Global scope never conflict.

 ## Host